rethinkdb/rethinkdb-rs/api/javascript/writing-data/update.md

 - `unchanged`: the number of documents that would have been modified except the new value was the same as the old value.
 - `skipped`: the number of documents that were skipped because the document didn't exist.
 - `errors`: the number of errors encountered while performing the update.
-If errors occured, `first_error` contains the text of the first error;
+- `first_error`: If errors were encountered, contains the text of the first error.
 - `deleted` and `inserted`: 0 for an update operation.
 - `old_val`: if `returnVals` is set to true, contains the old document.
 - `new_val`: if `returnVals` is set to true, contains the new document.